roydenrego/roydenrego.com/README.md

   - [SendGrid](https://sendgrid.com/)
   - [AWS S3](https://aws.amazon.com/s3/)

-Once the .env file is setup, you can run the website by executing the following commands:
+Once the .env file is setup, you can run the website by executing the following command:
 ```
-> npm install
 > npm start
 ```